illinois-stat528/stat528sp24/README.md

 * Week 15 [04/23, 04/25]
   + Aster models
   + **Reading**: course notes, materials cited in aster notes
+  + **Reading**: Section 1 and 6 of the Stanford Encyclopedia of Philosophy entry on [Population Genetics](https://plato.stanford.edu/entries/population-genetics/#PopGenCri).
   + Homework 6 due on Friday, 04/26 at 11:59 PM

 * Week 16 [04/30]